Jagoul/FSLSTM/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.7 or higher for machine learning research
-- CUDA-compatible GPU (recommended)
+- CUDA-compatible GPU (recommended for federated training)

 ### Install from Source